Federal Grants Management Training for the National Indian Health Board (NIHB)

 Serving as Managing Partner of the firm since 2003, and a member of the Health Law and Federal Grants practices since 1992, Ted is a national authority in the area of federal grants, particularly in the health and community service spheres.
 He advises clients on all aspects of program requirements, including issues such as cost-based reimbursement, governance, grant administration, cost reporting, and administrative issues and routinely handles challenging issues such as government audits, internal investigations, and litigation.
 Ted's priority is to help each organization carry out its mission by offering practical, down-to-earth counsel and to ensure that legal challenges do not distract from that focus.
 [Full Bio]

 This course does not offer continuing education credits.

 A Certificate of Attendance is available for the attendee immediately following the completion of the training.
 To view and download this certificate, navigate to the Registration tab and click "Take Course" followed by "Certificate".

 This is a private course for the National Indian Health Board.
-If you are a member, please contact Carolyn Hornbuckle for the access code.
+If you are a member, please contact Chris Chavis for the access code.
 If you are not a member, but are interested in our Federal Grants trainings or having FTLF develop a custom training for your organization, please contact us.